Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Experiments

-We compare \methodname~with multiple RL baselines: \textbf{DQN}~\citep{nature_dqn} and \textbf{SAC} that explore with $\epsilon$-greedy and max-entropy mechanism, respectively.
-In our experiments, DQN employs various practical techniques \citep{DBLP:conf/aaai/rainbow}, including double Q, prioritized replay buffer, dueling network, and noisy layers. \textbf{PPO}~\citep{PPO} explores using a stochastic policy and has been demonstrated to be effective in a variety of RL tasks \citep{PPO_implementation_matters}.
-In addition, we introduce \textbf{DQN(Prior)}, a variant of DQN that penalizes the agent with a reward of 0.1 when executing these known sparse actions.
-DQN(Prior) can be viewed as a baseline with prior knowledge of action sparsity, but note that \methodname~is agnostic to any information about action sparsity.
+We compare \methodname~with multiple RL baselines: (1) \textbf{DQN}~\citep{nature_dqn} and (2) \textbf{SAC} that explore with $\epsilon$-greedy and max-entropy mechanism, respectively.
+In our experiments, DQN employs various practical techniques \citep{DBLP:conf/aaai/rainbow}, including double Q, prioritized replay buffer, dueling network, and noisy layers.
+(3) \textbf{PPO}~\citep{PPO} explores using a stochastic policy and has been demonstrated to be effective in a variety of RL tasks \citep{PPO_implementation_matters}.
+(4) \textbf{DQN (Prior)} is a variant of DQN that penalizes the agent with a reward of 0.1 when executing these known sparse actions.
+DQN (Prior) can be viewed as a baseline with prior knowledge of action sparsity, but note that \methodname~is agnostic to any information about action sparsity.
+(5) \textbf{ExploRS} \citep{sparse_reward_5} improves exploration by learning an intrinsic reward function in combination with exploration-based bonuses to maximize the agent's utility w.r.t. extrinsic rewards.
+(6) \textbf{MOHQA} \citep{mohqa} proposes a novel neural architecture called Modulated Hebbian plus Q network architecture.
+The key idea is to use a Hebbian network with rarely correlated bio-inspired neural traces to bridge temporal delays between actions and rewards when confounding observations result in inaccurate TD errors.
+(7) \textbf{LAP} \citep{lap_pal} is an improvement over prioritized experience replay (PER).
+It simplifies PER by removing importance sampling weights and setting the minimum priority to 1, reducing bias.
+At the same time, it uses a prioritized approximation loss, which uniformly sampled loss equivalent of LAP.